AB-1010/DnD/README.md

 ___
 ___
-_**Ingemino**_ is a moderately sized walled city on the coast of a large body of water.
-You, _the Player Character_, were born and have lived your entire life in this city.
+_**Ingemino**_ is a moderately sized walled city attached to large body of water.
+You, _the Player Character_, were born and have lived your entire life in/around this city.
 Make your backstory whatever you like as long as it complies with the world.
 Speaking of which, The world around _Ingemino_ is almost completely unexplored apart due to the immense risk of, well, death when going out exploring for any purpose.
 _(Although, there was a group of adventurers who had made great strides in exploring and exploiting the unknown treasures of this land.
 They had a large table in their preferred ~~AirBnB~~ Tavern & Inn, The Sly Prince, on which they used to carve an ever-expanding map of their expeditions.
 It was their terminal of sorts and their reference for all adventures.
 Unfortunately, it burned down during a fire)_
 ___